ben-2357/Torrentio-sh-Setup-Guide/README.md

 ## Welcome to the beginner friendly [Torrentio-sh](https://github.com/Gabisonfire/torrentio-scraper-sh) setup guide

 You will need the following prerequisites:
  1. Linux on a machine (Preferably Ubuntu or Debian based and a server based distribution with ssh enabled).
-[Here's a great video by TechHut on how to do this.](https://www.youtube.com/watch?v=K2m52F0S2w8)
+[Here's a great video tutorial by TechHut on how to do this.](https://www.youtube.com/watch?v=K2m52F0S2w8)

  2. A static local IP on your Linux machine.
-[Here's a great video on how to do this.](https://www.youtube.com/watch?v=fayx4jWqyWk)
+[Here's a great video tutorial.](https://www.youtube.com/watch?v=fayx4jWqyWk)

- 3. A [DuckDNS](https://www.duckdns.org/) account with [port 80 and 443 forwarded on your router](https://portforward.com/how-to-port-forward/). ****This is only for remote access outside of your home wifi.****
+ 3. A [DuckDNS](https://www.duckdns.org/) account with ports TCP 80 and  TCP 443 forwarded on your router.
+[Here's a great video tutorial](https://www.youtube.com/watch?v=B9jH8QPsVOw). ****Note: This is only required for remote access outside of your home wifi.****

  4. About 15 minutes (not including Linux install)